 - Predictive analytics about someone

-Please note that you will only see this condition if you meet the criteria outlined in this article.
-Predictive analytics allow you to segment based on CLV, which in turn can help you identify customers who are likely to become repeat purchasers, who are not likely to purchase again, and more.
+Predictive analytics allow you to segment based on CLV or predicted gender, which in turn can help you identify customers who are likely to become repeat purchasers, who are not likely to purchase again and more.
+Please note that you will only see the CLV condition if you meet the criteria outlined in this article.

 Filtering a Segment Condition

 When building a new segment around what someone has done (or not done), you will have the opportunity to filter this action to refine your segment.
 You can do this by first choosing an action, and then selecting the Add Filter option.

 When you choose Add Filter, you will first see an input that says Choose Property and then another input that says Choose Value:

 - When you click within this empty Choose Property field, a drop-down menu will appear.
 This drop-down menu will populate with all top-level properties available for segmentation.

 - After choosing a property, you will be prompted to choose a value that you want to add a filter to.
 A drop-down menu will also populate here with available values.
 A value will only be pre-populated if it has been synced to Klaviyo along with an order, or another tracked event.